ElementsProject/lightning-charge/README.md

 - Simple HTTP REST API, optimized for developer friendliness and ease of integration.
 Near-zero configuration.

-- Supports invoice metadata, fiat currency conversion, web hooks, long-polling and streaming payment updates.
+- Supports invoice metadata, fiat currency conversion, long polling, web hooks, websockets and server-sent-events.

 - Built-in checkout page, can be iframed or redirected to.